Differential forms on diffeological spaces and diffeological gluing, I: Introduction

-Diffeological vector spaces and particularly diffeological pseudo-bundles give the appropriate framework for differential forms on diffeological spaces.
-By itself, a differential $k$-form on a diffeological space $X$ is just a collection of usual $k$-forms, one for each plot and defined on the domain of the definition of the plot; a very natural smooth compatibility is imposed on this collection to ensure consistency with (usual) smooth substitutions on the domains of plots.
-The collection of all possible $k$-forms defined in this fashion is naturally a diffeological vector space and is denoted by $\Omega^1(X)$, but it does not fiber naturally over $X$; a further construction, a certain space $\Lambda^1(X)$, has a pseudo-bundle structure, and this is our main object of study.
+A diffeological differential $m$-form on a diffeological space $X$ is a collection of usual $m$-forms, one for each plot, defined on the domain of the definition of the plot, and satisfying a very natural smooth compatibility condition.
+The collection of all $m$-forms on a given diffeological space is naturally a diffeological vector space, denoted by $\Omega^m(X)$.